PREAMBLE AND SUMMARY

 2.6.
 ORGANIZATIONS INVOLVED IN DECOMMISSIONING OF NPPs

 According to the agreement with the Russian Federation, APC will be responsible for decommissioning the Akkuyu NPP.
-In addition, APC will make the necessary payments to the national decommissioning fund stipulated by the applicable Turkish laws and regulations.
+In addition, APC will make the necessary payments to the national decommissioning fund account stipulated by the applicable Turkish laws and regulations.

 2.7.
-FUEL CYCLE, INCLUDING WASTE MANAGEMENT
+FUEL CYCLE INCLUDING WASTE MANAGEMENT

 According to the agreement with the Russian Federation, APC will be responsible for NPP fuel supply and waste management.